DUI / Drunk Driving

 - If the police did not follow procedure in any aspect of the arrest for DUI, a lawyer may be able to have the charges dismissed.

-At Bellas & Wachowski, we have worked in many areas of criminal defense for more than 30 years.
+At Bellas & Wachowski Attorneys at Law, we have worked in many areas of criminal defense for more than 30 years.
 Firm partner George Bellas is a former prosecutor, and is well-known and well-respected throughout the Chicago criminal justice system.
 Peter C. Wachowski has successfully handled hundreds of cases of drunk driving defense.
 In short, our DUI lawyers can provide strong, skilled defense to anyone in the Chicago area.Illinois DUI Laws

 License Revocation: After any DUI charge in Illinois, there is a mandatory license suspension for a period from 3 months to two years.
 If you hire a DUI lawyer in time, he or she can appear before the DMV and request a hearing to get you your license back.
 If that fails, first offenders may obtain a Judicial Driving Permit license that they can use while their regular license is suspended.